 The objectives of Statistics Africa are to work with the AU member states, the African Union Commission, other Pan African institutions and international organisations to:

 - Publish insights on the state of African data and of the African Statistics System in order to highlight areas in which member states, development partner and other stakeholders need to target support to ensure we leave no one behind.

 - Influence resource mobilisation, capacity development, policy formulation and legislation in African Union member states to support increased capacity within the national statistics systems on data for tracking progress against Agenda 2063 and SDG indicators.

-The products of The Observatory’s work will include data and statistics on the state of data in Africa as well as reports and policy briefs covering the state of data within specific thematic areas, countries and regional economic communities.
+The products of Statistics Africa’s work include data and statistics on the state of data in Africa as well as reports and policy briefs covering the state of data within specific thematic areas, countries and regional economic communities.
 These will support the efforts of key pan-African institutions as well as national governments in improving institutional capacity and policy frameworks in the African Statistics System and the broader African data ecosystem.